Linda-Horianopoulos/Aerobic_fermentation_scripts/README.md

 # ECAR_scripts
-Code required to analyze yeast ExtraCellular Acidification data
+Code required to analyze transcriptomic data associated with the _Saturnispora_ ExtraCellular Acidification comparative analysis

 RNA_trim_to_count.yml - A yaml file providing the details to set up a conda environment for these analyses.